 ONE – Good things come to those who label

-When it comes to navigating food allergies in the office, the easiest thing you can do is make sure any foods that may pose a risk are clearly labeled.
+When it comes to workplace food allergies, the easiest thing you can do is make sure any foods that may pose a risk are clearly labeled.
 Common practice nowadays is to mark if something is gluten-free, vegetarian, vegan, or spicy, and some offices choose to highlight other food types as well (think: nut-free, lactose-free, or soy-free).
 Most restaurants also often label if their food is one of these, so try copying that information into clearly-visible labels.

 If this is something you deal with often, you can also create symbols (and explain what the symbols mean to your employees) and attach those in clearly-visible places.
 That way, you’re arming your employees with the information they need to navigate their food allergies.